Kotlin/kotlinx.coroutines/coroutines-guide.md

 # Guide to kotlinx.coroutines by example

-This is a short guide on core features of `kotlinx.coroutines` with a series of examples.
+This is a guide on core features of `kotlinx.coroutines` with a series of examples.

 ## Introduction and setup